Place baby ALONE in the crib to sleep

 SUIDS – SUDDEN UNEXPECTED INFANT DEATH SYNDROME is the newest term used to describe what was once SIDS.

-Major Risk Factors for SUID are:
+Major Risk Factors for SUID include:

-Crib bumpers, blankets, pillows, toys
+• Crib bumpers, blankets, pillows, and toys

 Proper air circulation